mchav/dataframe/docs/coming_from_polars.md

 Dataframe focuses on splitting transformations into transformations on the whole dataframe so it's easily usable in a repl-like environment.

-This means we also do not do expression expansion.
-We prefer each expression to roughly mimick functional programming concepts.
-In the previous example `apply` is a map over `birthdate` and `combine` zips `weight` and `height` with the bmi function.

-So in the example Polars expression expansion example:
+In the example Polars expression expansion example:

 ```python
 result = df.select(